Doncurt/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

-Daquan met the Unicorn King who granted him magic powers.
+Daquan met the Unicorn King who granted him magic powers, which were really advanced technology from his race of extra terrestrials.
+He then took his favorite zookeeper with him to play amongst the stars.
-The end.
+- CONTINUED IN BIOLOGY OF THE STARS -
 ## Cast

 * Young Boy: Eliel